JanBaunooo/janbaunooo_photobooth/README.md

 # janbaunooo_photobooth
-[WIP] A photobooth using a Raspberry Pi and a DSLR.
+[WIP] A photobooth using a Raspberry Pi and a DSLR written in Python and running from framebuffer.

 Goals :
 - [x] running from framebuffer